jacobgil/jacobgil.github.io/_posts/2017-06-23-pruning-deep-neural-networks.md

 Step one - train a large network
 ----------------------------------

-We will take VGG16, drop the fully connected layers, And add three new fully connected layers.
+We will take VGG16, drop the fully connected layers, and add three new fully connected layers.
 We will freeze the convolutional layers, and retrain only the new fully connected layers.
 In PyTorch, the new layers look like this:
 {% highlight python %}